Opportunities for Current Students

-Virginia Rozanski, President
+Virginia Pozanski, President

 Amelia Ledet, Vice-President

-Emma Thomas, Secretary:
+Emma Thomas, Secretary

-Claire Gautier, Treasurer
+Claire Guatier, Treasurer

 Olivia Smit, Public Relations Officer

-Mari-Catherine Guidry, Membership Officer:
+Mari-Catherine Guidry, Membership Officer

-Arend Van Gemmert
+Arend Van Gemmert, Faculty Advisor

 The Kinesiology Club acquaints students with research and educational developments, promotes professionalism in the Kinesiology field, and provides a resource bank specific to our field, including information about potential employment, as well as professional organization membership and certification.
-Our club promotes social and academic interaction among graduate and undergraduate Kinesiology students and promotes a physically active lifestyle throughout the campus and its surrounding community.
+Our club promotes social and academic interaction among graduate and undergraduate Kinesiology students and promotes a physically active lifestyle throughout campus and the surrounding community.